John Lynch (serial killer): Convict gang

 The period of John Lynch's life between the August 1836 trial and his reappearance in the Berrima district in the second half of 1841 was summarised by the Berrima correspondent to the Sydney Herald after the murderer's arrest in February 1842: "He has been a long time in irons in different parts, and he is now a runaway".
 For at least part of that time Lynch was part of a convict stockade gang in Newcastle.
 On the night of 27 June 1839 at Newcastle, Lynch received a stab wound after being attacked (as he claimed) by three other inmates of his hut.
 According to a story he concocted, he was attacked by Thomas Barry, Thomas Bolson and Charles Wilson in retribution for a complaint he had made about the three men making straw hats and bartering them to the stockade cook in exchange for extra rations.
 Lynch maintained he was sleeping when the three covered his head with a blanket, and Bolson and Wilson held him while Barry stabbed him in the chest and side.
 The three convicts were convicted in August 1839 in the Supreme Court in Sydney and sentenced to death.
 In September 1839 the sentences of death passed upon the three men was commuted to transportation to a penal settlement.
 Lynch's confession immediately prior to his execution in April 1842 included an admission that, when at Newcastle in an iron-gang, he was instrumental in having three men transported from the colony for stabbing him, for which crime they were innocent as the wounds were self-inflicted as revenge against the men.

 In his confession Lynch claimed that his "life" sentence, as listed in the convict indents, was an error and "that his proper sentence was seven years".
 Sometime after serving seven years he claimed to have "applied at Hyde Park Barracks for his freedom, and was kept for about a fortnight without getting any satisfactory answer, when he departed without it, and came to the Berrima district, where he had been formerly assigned".
 However, the most likely explanation for Lynch's re-appearance in the Berrima district is that he absconded from captivity.

 The Razorback murders

 John Lynch returned to the Berrima district in about July 1841.
-He firstly proceeded to John Mulligan's farm at Wombat Brush, south-west of Berrima about ten miles along the old Goulburn road.
+He firstly proceeded to John Mulligan's farm at Wombat Brush, southwest of Berrima about ten miles along the old Goulburn road.
 He had a relationship of long-standing with Mulligan, an emancipated convict, who had previously acted as a ‘fence’ when Lynch had committed robberies in the district.
 Lynch hoped to obtain his share of the proceeds of property he had previously left with Mulligan, though his former associate was not forthcoming.